memfault/interrupt/_posts/2024-01-31-practical_zephyr_dt.md

 > **Note:** In case this article is too slow for you but you still want to know more about Devicetree, there is a [brilliant video of the Zephyr Development Summit 2022 by Martí Bolívar on Devicetree](https://www.youtube.com/watch?v=w8GgP3h0M8M&list=PLzRQULb6-ipFDwFONbHu-Qb305hJR7ICe).

-So if not a binary, what's the output of this `gen_defines.py` generator?
+So, if not a binary, what's the output of this `gen_defines.py` generator?
 Let's have another peek at the output of our build process:

 ```
 -- Generated zephyr.dts: /path/to/build/zephyr/zephyr.dts